Inner Ecosystem: A Living World Inside You

 Cleanse & Replenish

-The best way to keep bad flora in check is to keep the digestive tract (inner ecosystem) in balance.
-This allows the good flora to naturally have the upper hand and be in control of creating this harmony.
-Remember, your body is a self-healing living organism always seeking to find balance.
-You simply need to give your body all the right tools so that it can do this job correctly.
-By keeping up with your health every day, you won’t need to rush around trying to do everything at once if a viral, fungal, or bacterial infection roots in.
+The best way to keep bad flora in check is to keep your digestive tract balanced and in-check.
+This is the best way to give good flora an upper hand naturally.
+You are in control of creating this harmony for yourself and your health with the food choices (and food combinations!) you make along with avoiding chlorinated swimming pools and taking antibiotics best you can.
+Remember, your body is a self-healing living organism always seeking balance so simply give your body the tools to do this job …. if you keep up with your health every day, every meal you will less likely find that a yeast, bacterial, or viral overgrowth roots in.

-One of the key ways to return the inner ecosystem back to equilibrium is to restore good digestion with The Body Ecology Diet (B.E.D.); a complete system for that is designed to support the immune system, organs and digestive tract.
-This dietary protocol helps starve out the bad flora and restore a natural balance to the body’s internal chemistry and gut flora by applying 7 key principles.
-These principles draw on the wisdom of both ancient and modern medicine and nutrition, including Chinese medicine Ayurveda, macrobiotics, traditional fermented foods and food combining.
+One key way to return the inner ecosystem back to equilibrium is to restore good digestion with Body Ecology Diet (B.E.D.); a complete system designed to support the immune system, organs and digestive tract.
+This dietary protocol starves out bad flora to restore a natural balance to internal chemistry and gut flora by applying key principles that draw on the combined wisdom of ancient and modern medicine and nutrition such as Chinese medicine, Ayurveda, and macrobiotics.

 Ways to balance your inner ecosystem…

-- Probiotic rich food (i.e. milk kefir, cultured veggies, yck).
+- Unsalted probiotic-rich food (i.e. milk kefir, cultured vegetables).

 - Colonics or enemas on a regular basis.